Give local, not to the Humane Society of the United States.

 10 Things You Should Know

-The Washington Post and the New York Times both expose a culture of rampant sexual harassment at HSUS involving key leadership and CEO Wayne Pacelle.
+The Washington Post and the New York Times both exposed a culture of rampant sexual harassment at HSUS involving key leadership and CEO Wayne Pacelle.
 On Feb.
 1, 2018 the HSUS board (most of whom were recruited by Pacelle), voted to abort the investigation by an outside law firm and keep Pacelle at the helm.
 Several board members resigned as a result.
 The investigation to date revealed at least three cases of harassment and disclosed that another three women were paid settlements (with donor money) when they suffered career consequences because they went to HSUS leadership with concerns.

 On Feb 2, 2018, Pacelle decided to resign and announced that Kitty Block, a former PETA-employee would be interim President and CEO.